chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Understanding LED Status Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you can plug in the Charge SOM Evaluation Kit to the power supply.
+Now you can connect the Charge SOM Evaluation Kit (X24) to the power supply.
 The LED status indicator on the carrier board provide information about the current status of the boot process.
 The following table shows the meaning of the LED status indicators: